Leadership's Legacy: Pat Summitt, NCAA Women’s Basketball, and Claiming Your Space

 The answer came soon enough.

 Basketball, like any sport, includes establishing one’s space.
 If one can’t establish room to play, then one cannot play.
 A pitcher needs to work across to the entire strike zone.
 A middle infielder must have unrestricted access to second base.
 A handball player needs at least an equal physical presence in the middle of the court.
-A (fill in the blank)….
+A (fill in the blank) need to (fill in the blank)….
 Basketball includes an ongoing individual and collective struggle for control of court floor and air space, i.e., for room to operate, to play one’s game.

 She took the ball up the court again.
 Her male opponent went to work again.
 This time she employed a mixture of legal and marginally acceptable tactics of her own.
 He left the game with a broken nose.
 My client’s son immediately decided that he was all in.